Ten Facts about Amended Returns

-Taxpayers who need to make a change or adjustment on a return they already filed can do so by filing an amended return.
-Here are the top 10 things every taxpayer should know about amending your federal tax return.
+You can make a change or an adjustment to a tax return you've already filed by filing an amended return.
+Here are the top 10 things the IRS wants you to know about amending your federal tax return.

-- Taxpayers needing to amend their return use Form 1040X, Amended U.S. Individual Income Tax Return.
+- If you need to amend your tax return, use Form 1040X, Amended U.S. Individual Income Tax Return.

-- Taxpayers should file an amended return if they discover any of the following items were reported incorrectly: filing status, dependents, total income, deductions or credits.
+- You should file an amended return if you discover any of the following items were reported incorrectly: filing status, dependents, total income, deductions or credits.

-- Generally, you do not need to file an amended return for math errors as the IRS will be ale to make the correction for you.
+- Generally, you do not need to file an amended return for math errors.
+The IRS will automatically make the correction.

-- You also do not usually need to file an amended return because you forgot to include forms – such as W-2s or schedules – when you filed; the IRS normally requests those forms from you.
+- You usually do not need to file an amended return because you forgot to include tax forms such as W-2s or schedules.
+The IRS normally will send a request asking for those documents.

 - Be sure to enter the year of the return you are amending at the top of Form 1040X.
 Generally, you must file Form 1040X within three years from the date you filed your original return or within two years from the date you paid the tax, whichever is later.

-- If you are amending more than one tax return, prepare a 1040X for each return and mail them in separate envelopes to the IRS processing center for the area in which you live.
-The 1040X instructions list the addresses for the centers.
+- If you are amending more than one tax return, prepare a 1040X for each return and mail them in separate envelopes to the IRS campus for the area in which you live.
+The 1040X instructions list the addresses for the campuses.

-- If the changes involve another schedule or form, attach it to the 1040X.
+- If the changes involve another schedule or form, you must attach it to the 1040X.

 - If you are filing to claim an additional refund, wait until you have received your original refund before filing Form 1040X.
 You may cash that check while waiting for any additional refund.